ReproNim/reproducible-imaging/README.md

-# neuroviz
+# reproducible research
-A set of notebooks to introduce neuroscientists to concepts in information visualization.
+A set of notebooks to introduce neuroscientists to concepts in reproducible imaging research